-The Importance of Search Intent in SEO Localisation
+The Importance of Search Intent in Multilingual SEO

-Understanding search intent is a vital part of search engine optimisation (SEO), and even more so when it comes to SEO localisation (also known as SEO translation).
+Understanding search intent is a vital part of search engine optimisation (SEO), and even more so when it comes to multilingual SEO.
 When we find equivalents for keywords in other languages, we must consider how people in the target market are likely to use that keyword, and that’s where search intent comes in.

 What is search intent?